Abuse of Elderly or Disabled Adult in Florida

 Third Degree Felony for Neglect or Abuse of a Disabled Adult or Elderly Person

-Even when the alleged conduct does not cause any great bodily hard, permanent disfigurement or permanent disability, any person found guilty of such a crime of neglect or abuse of a disabled adult or elderly person can be found guilty of a third-degree felony which is punishable by five years in Florida State prison.
+Even when the alleged conduct does not cause any great bodily harm, permanent disfigurement, or permanent disability, any person found guilty of such a crime of neglect or abuse of a disabled adult or elderly person can be found guilty of a third-degree felony.

 First Degree Felony for Aggravated Abuse of an Disabled Adult or Elderly Person